shaoxc/dftpy/doc/source/tutorials/config.rst

 .. option:: order

-    The order for interpolate the kernel in `LWT` KEDF.
-'0' means using the value of nearest-neighbor point.
+    The order for the interpolation of the kernel in `LWT` KEDF.
+'0' means using the value of nearest-neighbor point is used.
         *Options* :

         *Default* : 3

 .. option:: maxpoints

-    The max number for evaluation of `MGP` kernel.
+    The max number of integration points for the evaluation of the `MGP` kernel.
         *Options* :

         *Default* : 1000